 We will take blood on three or four further visits during the year, to see how long the vaccine lasts for.
-All visits will happen outside school time (they make take place in school holidays).
 One of these blood tests may take place between your vaccinations.

 Do I have to take part in the study?